Examples of digital marketing tools and techniques to give you an edge in the year ahead

 Well, we’ve nearly made it!
 For years I’ve been looking to the future, predicting how innovations in digital media, platforms and technology will shape marketing in 2020.
 The cutting edge examples certainly show the exciting opportunities available - there is almost too much choice…

-In this article, I’ll explore five key trends based on examples and research on the adoption of the latest marketing techniques and technology marketers can use.
+In this article, I’ll explore six key marketing trends based on examples and research on the adoption of the latest marketing techniques and technology marketers can use.

-Now we’re nearly at 2020, we can see the huge impact that digital marketing has had.
-Looking at advertising alone, these eMarketer predictions show how the duopoly of Facebook and Google dominate paid media investments online, although offline media buys remain important for many larger brands.
+In 2020, we can see the huge impact that digital marketing has had over the last decade, and more.
+Looking at advertising alone, these eMarketer predictions show how the duopoly of Facebook and Google dominate paid media investments online, although offline media buys remain important for many larger brands.alfred

 Trend 1.
 Lifecycle marketing